Skip to content

 Summary

-You have built a complete generic ActivityPub server.
-It implements both C2S (client-to-server) and S2S (server-to-server) protocols.
-Clients authenticate via OAuth and post activities to outboxes.
+You have built a complete generic ActivityPub server using the toolkit's built-in Identity and OAuth systems.
+The server implements both C2S (client-to-server) and S2S (server-to-server) protocols.
+Clients authenticate via OAuth with identity-scoped tokens and post activities to outboxes.
 Remote servers deliver activities to inboxes via HTTP Signatures.

-The server stores ActivityStreams objects using only the toolkit's context models.
-No application-specific models are required.
-This enables any ActivityPub client to work with the server, creating any type of ActivityStreams object.
+Generic Storage: The server stores ActivityStreams objects using only the toolkit's context models.
+No application-specific models are required beyond the built-in Identity system.

 This architecture realizes the vision of the Fediverse as a shared social graph.
 Multiple clients—microblogging apps, photo galleries, event calendars—can use the same server.
 Each client presents a different view of the user's social data without requiring separate accounts or servers.

 The generic server pattern demonstrates the toolkit's flexibility.
-By relying on context models and references, you can build protocol-level infrastructure that adapts to any use case.
+By relying on context models, references, and the Identity system, you can build protocol-level infrastructure that adapts to any use case.
 Applications add domain-specific logic as separate layers without modifying the core federation mechanics.